openstack/openstack-manuals/doc/ops-guide/source/ops-capacity-planning-scaling.rst

 Capacity planning and scaling
 =============================

-Whereas traditional applications required larger hardware to scale (vertical scaling), cloud-based applications typically request more, discrete hardware (horizontal scaling).
+Cloud-based applications typically request more discrete hardware (horizontal scaling) as opposed to traditional applications, which require larger hardware to scale (vertical scaling).

 OpenStack is designed to be horizontally scalable.
 Rather than switching to larger servers, you procure more servers and simply install identically